pedrorgirardi/Pep/README.md

     // (Doesn't do anything if there isn't a *.sublime-project file.)
     "analyze_classpath_on_plugin_loaded": true,

-    // True if you would like to analyze your project's classpath when the project is loaded.
+    // True if you would like to analyse your project's classpath when the project is loaded.
     // (Doesn't do anything if there isn't a *.sublime-project file.)
     "analyze_classpath_on_load_project": true,